brandonsalmon/bootstrap-popover-confirm/README.md

 Bootstrap Popover Confirm
 =========================

-Dependencies:
-- jQuery
-- Twitter Bootstrap

-## Getting Started
-### 1. Include javascript however you wish.

-### 2. Attach the html to an element.
-data-popover-confirm: activates the script.
+data-popover-confirm: activates the script and is the evaluated string that is run.

 data-title: is the message shown to users.